 2. lay TV, smartphone & co. aside

 I basically look No television I only use my TV when we're having a Fifa evening on the Playstation.
-In the spirit of minimalism, you should also use your TV once in a while. remove from the apartment for a few days and see if you really need it.
-Today's TV program doesn't really give you anything except new fears and a great potential for stultification.
-If you see it that way, you can sell your TV.
+In the spirit of minimalism, you should also use your TV once in a while.
+Remove from the apartment for a few days and see if you really need it.
+Today's television programs don't really give you anything except new fears and a great potential for dumbing down.
+If you feel the same way, you can sell your TV.

 Also the Smartphone is a real time killer and basically replaces thousands of things.
 You should really only use it for essential things.
-A Digital Detox will help you go minimalist with your phone, too - and, if necessary, make a Combat cell phone addiction.
+A digital detox will help you to be minimalist with your cell phone too - and, if necessary, to use a Fighting cell phone addiction.

 3. clear your PC desktop on

-Yes, that's right.
-Even the PC's own desk can be tidied up.
-In a completely minimalist way.
-Is there a more beautiful and reassuring feeling than a sparkling clean, tidy desktop? 😉
+Yes, you heard right.
+You can also tidy up your own PC desk.
+In a very minimalist way.
+Is there a nicer and more reassuring feeling than a sparkling clean, tidy desktop? 😉

 4. Meditate daily

 Minimalism also means focusing more on yourself.
-Meditate for 15 minutes a day and reflect on what makes you strong and say goodbye to things that may be weighing you down.
-For this, I can recommend the app "Calm", where you can choose different meditation courses and also set regular reminders.
+Meditate for 15 minutes a day and focus on what makes you strong and say goodbye to things that may be weighing you down.
+I can recommend the "Calm" app, which allows you to select different meditation courses and set regular reminders.

-Especially the internet makes our world so fast moving.
-We are flooded with information and also from this we need simply time out.
-Instead, just take more time for yourself, really switch off and invest in your mental regeneration.
+The Internet in particular makes our world so fast-moving.
+We are flooded with information and we also need a lot of it. simply time out.
+Instead, simply take more time for yourself, switch off for a while and invest in your mental regeneration.

 Also read a few Books that bring you closer to your dreams and desires.
-For example about minimalism?
-I can definitely recommend the following books, which you can get at the respective link:
+For example, about minimalism?
+I can definitely recommend the following books, which you can get under the respective link:

 - Minimalism for parents - Making parenting fun again*

-- Digital minimalism - Live better with less technology*
+- Digital minimalism - Better living with less technology*

 6. Go out into nature

 The Connectedness to nature has been lost to many people.
-But there is hardly anything that soothes as much as time in the fresh air.
-Living minimalistically also means regaining the focus on our nature.
+But there are few things as calming as spending time in the fresh air.
+Living a minimalist lifestyle also means regaining our focus on nature.

 7. Spend time with friends

 Spend more time with the people who make you happy.
-You will quickly realize that good, honest and genuine friendships extremely important for your well-being - and that material things, on the other hand, are only of lesser importance.
+You will quickly realize that good, honest and genuine friendships extremely important for your well-being - and that material things are of less importance.

 8. Cancel unimportant appointments

-Do you sometimes have appointments that you think are completely unnecessary?
-Some meetings give you no added value and only steal your time?
-Then don't be too shy to cancel an appointment.
-So learn, say no to be able
+Do you sometimes have appointments that you actually think are completely superfluous?
+Do some meetings give you no added value and just steal your time?
+Then don't be too embarrassed to cancel an appointment.
+So learn, say no to be able to.

 9. Make clear decisions

 Admittedly, making clear decisions is sometimes not so easy.
 But a "yes" has never helped anyone.
 It simply means insecurity.
-If you want to live a minimalist life, you should limit yourself to a yes or a no. This provides clarity and takes away some pressure.
-In this way, you provide clarity and take a certain pressure off yourself.
+If you want to live a minimalist life, you should limit yourself to a yes or no. This will give you clarity and take some of the pressure off you.

 10. Limit your social media activities

-Social media provide new stimuli every second and mean stress for many people - at least subconsciously!
+Social media provides new stimuli every second and means stress for many people - at least subconsciously!
 Stressful is both the content itself and the mass of information.

-If you want to live the minimalist lifestyle, think carefully about what social media really adds value to your life and at what point in time.
+If you want to live the minimalist lifestyle, think carefully about which social media really add value to your life and when.
 Often it is simply boredomthat drives you to Facebook, Instagram, and other entertainment platforms.

 Methods: 4 methods and approaches for minimalism beginners

 You now know some basic tips.
-But how do you start tidying up and really clearing out your own four walls?
-Some people find it easy to separate things, others find it totally difficult.
+But how do you start tidying up and decluttering your own home?
+Some people find it easy to separate things, others find it very difficult.
 Separation also has to be learned.

-Afterwards you will surely be happy, but the way there is often not as easy as it seems at first.
-To help you, I have here the four most effective approaches to the minimalist life for beginners summarized.
+You will certainly be happy afterwards, but getting there is often not as easy as it first seems.
+To help you, I have put together the four most effective approaches to minimalist living for beginners.

-1. Eat The Frog Minimalism - Worst First!
+1st Eat The Frog Minimalism - Worst first!

 The title is almost self-explanatory.
 With this method of minimalism for beginners the first thing you do is part with one of your favorite things, which you can do without in the future if you take a closer and more honest look at it..
-Give away or sell it to someone who has not read this article yet 😉 .
+Give it away or sell it to someone who hasn't read this article yet. 😉

-This is a hard but effective start to the minimalist lifestyle.
+This is a tough but effective start to the minimalist lifestyle.
 You will quickly realize that you don't need many things to be happy.
-With this method, the worst is already behind you at the beginning.
+With this method, the worst is already behind you at the start.
 Thus you will find it much easier to separate from less important things in the future.

-Good to know: By the way, Eat The Frog is a method that can also be applied to many other things in life.
+Good to know: Eat The Frog is a method that can also be applied to many other things in life.
 For example, to your daily work routine.
-Tasks that burden you the most should be done right at the beginning of the day.
-This way you don't put this ballast in front of you the whole day and you can work much more freely. work more productively.
+Tasks that weigh you down the most should be completed right at the start of the day.
+That way, you won't be pushing this ballast around all day and can work much more freely and efficiently. work more productively.

 2. minimalist basket method - store backwards!

-For this minimalism method, you simply search all the things in your home and put the unnecessary things in the basket.
+For this minimalism method, you simply go through all the things in your home and put the superfluous items in the basket.
 Be honest with yourselfso that you really get rid of as many unnecessary things as possible.
-If that becomes too stressful for you, simply spread the action over several days.
+If this becomes too stressful for you, simply spread it out over several days.

 When the basket is full, you can safely Give away or sell some.
-So you collect some more money with things that had no added value for you anyway.
-Quite cool, isn't it?
+That way, you still make some money with things that no longer had any added value for you anyway.
+Actually quite cool, isn't it?

 3. minimalism in the box - life out of the box!

-The cardboard method is a minimalist approach where you simply can't cheat yourself at all.
-Because to start cleaning out using the cardboard method, you simply clear out ALL your stuff from your apartment into several moving boxes.
+The cardboard box method is a minimalist approach where you simply can't cheat yourself.
+To start decluttering using the box method, you simply ALL your stuff from your apartment into several moving boxes.

-The boxes remain in your now quite empty apartment and you live out of the boxes in the next few days.
-Therefore, you should sort the contents well so that you can always get to them quickly.
-Things that you need in this time, come back to the usual place.
-All things you didn't need can be given away, sold or disposed of.
+The boxes will remain in your now rather empty apartment and you will be living out of the boxes for the next few days.
+You should therefore sort the contents well so that you can always get to them quickly.
+Put the things you need during this time back in their usual place.
+All the things you don't need can be given away, sold or disposed of.

-Even though I haven't used this method with myself, I would have loved to see the picture.
-Because with minimalism according to the heap method you bring all your discarded things in one pileto realize how many superfluous things have accumulated in your apartment over the last few years.
+Even though I haven't used this method myself, I would have liked to have seen the picture.
+Because with minimalism using the pile method, you bring all your discarded things in one pileto realize how many superfluous things have accumulated in your home over the last few years.

-But before you throw away, give away or sell everything you should once again evaluate the importance of each item for your life.
-Does it have no added value and does not contribute to your happiness?
+But before you throw everything away, give it away or sell it, you should re-evaluate the importance of each item in your life.
+Does it have no added value and doesn't make you happy?
 Then you probably don't need it.

 I sorted out using the basket method, as I found it very easy to "clean out" that way.
-You yourself, of course, know best what approach is best for you to part with things.
-Minimalism isn't meant to stress you out, it's meant to make you happier.
+Of course, you know best which approach is the best way to get rid of things.
+Minimalism shouldn't stress you out, it should make you happier.